 - Dynamic ratings are calculated nightly, whereas year end ratings are based on a combination of a player’s cumulative match results throughout the year.

-Why did [insert USTA employee] decide to change my rating?
+Why did USTA Mid-Atlantic decide to change my rating?

 All NTRP ratings are generated by a computer using a very advanced algorithm.
 Whether your NTRP level increases, decreases or stays the same, that information was calculated by a computer using your match play results.